QuantumSpinozist/quantumspinozist.github.io/README.md

 ### Paper Report 4: Hopfield Networks is all you need
 <img src="docs/assets/images/paper_4.png" width="600"/>

+I wanted to write about this paper for quite some time.
+Even though the general findings of it are quite well known, namely that Hopfield networks (when generalized to continous values) are essentially equivalent to the attention mechanism used in transformers, I still found that there are many people who are not aware of this fascinating result.
+In light of the nobel prize in physics being awarded to John Hopfield it felt even more necessary to celebrate this interesting model architecture a bit.
 [read more](paper_report_4.md)

 ### Book Report: The Principles of Deep Learning Theory - Part 2, Learning